- Firewalls are meant to protect users from any viruses or threats that could compromise their PCs.

 If you’re looking for a simple solution for opening firewall ports in Windows 10, you’ll find all the necessary details in this article.

-How do I open a port on my firewall?
+How can I open a port in Windows 10?

 Users can manually allow a program to get access to the Internet by opening a firewall port.
 All you need to know is what port it uses and the protocol to make this function.

-- Right-click Inbound Rules > select New Rule.
+3. Right-click on Inbound Rules > select New Rule.

-- Add the port you want to open > click Next.
+4. Add the port you want to open and then click Next.

-- Add the TCP or UDP protocol and the port number into the next window > click Next.
+5. Choose the TCP or UDP protocol and the port number, then click Next.

-- Select Allow the connection > hit Next.
+6. Select Allow the connection and then hit Next.

-- Select the network type > click Next.
+7. Choose the network type, then click Next.

 These are all the necessary steps for opening a port in Windows 10.
 Remember that you can also use this method for blocking programs or ports.